buhfur/ConfigFiles/notes/linux.md

 1. Boot into GRUB boot args

-2. Remove the "console=" and "vconsole="  key pairs.
+2. Remove the "rhgb" and "quiet" from the options

 3. add "init=/bin/bash"